opensearch-project/documentation-website/_migrations/migration-phases/metadata/Metadata-Migration.md

 ```shell
 tail /shared-logs-output/migration-console-default/*/metadata/*.log
 ```

+### Warnings / Errors inline
+There might be `WARN` or `ERROR` elements inline the output, they will be accompanied by a short message, such as `WARN - my_index already exists`.
+Full information will be in the detailed logs associated with this warnings or errors.

 ### OpenSearch running in compatibility mode
 There might be an error about being unable to update an ES 7.10.2 cluster, this can occur when compatibility mode has been enabled on an OpenSearch cluster please disable it to continue, see [Enable compatibility mode](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/rename.html#rename-upgrade) ↗.